Probabilistic existence of regular combinatorial structures: Summary and open problems

 {\bf Acknowledgements.} We thank David Soudry and Gady Kozma for useful remarks on the representation theory of the symmetric group.
-We thank Brendan McKay for pointing out some connections between his work and ours.
+We thank Alexander Barvinok, Peter Keevash and Brendan McKay for valuable discussions of the connections between their work and ours.